All the photos from the morning the Variety Bash rolled into town

 The 32nd NSW Variety Bash raised $1.2 million to support children who are sick, experiencing disadvantage or living with a disability, the charity said in a statement at the weekend.

-Stops included Gunnedah, Emmaville, Warwick, Yangan, Moonie, Roma, Bymount, Begonia, St George, Mungindi, Garah, Moree, Mallawa, Mullaley, Tamworth, Duri, Muswellbrook and finishing today, with a Family Fun Day in Newcastle.
+Stops included Gunnedah, Emmaville, Warwick, Yangan, Moonie, Roma, Bymount, Begonia, St George, Mungindi, Garah, Moree, Mallawa, Mullaley, Tamworth, Duri, Muswellbrook and finished on Saturday with a family fun day in Newcastle.

 "The Variety NSW Bash is not just about the drive; it's about the incredible people who participate.
 From seasoned veterans to first-time Bashers, everyone comes together with a shared passion for making a difference in the lives of children," Variety boss Tony Warner said.

-After a week on the road, Mr Shepherd said he and his team were looking forward to sleeping in their own beds on Saturday night, but said the camaraderie among the drivers and the cause would keep them coming back.
+After a week on the road, Mr Shepherd said he and his team were looking forward to sleeping in their own beds, but said the camaraderie among the drivers and the cause would keep them coming back.

+"Some of these cars are fantastic.
+People put so much time and effort into them," he said.

 "It's amazing to see some bashers are out there for a full year, raising funds in the communities, going to all the other variety events."